Bed Bug Shells, Casings, and Skins (Identification and What to Do)

 That’s right.
 In fact, all insects have to do this in order to grow.

-The shed skins are actually exoskeletons and are too rigid for the insect to grow, so they molt, shedding the old shell and emerging with a new one that quickly hardens to a larger size and sometimes a slightly different shape or color.
+Bed bug shells are actually exoskeletons and are too rigid for the insect to grow, so they molt,.
+The shed casing reveals a softer shell that hardens to a lareger size.
+Sometimes the new shell also bears a slightly different shape or color.

 What Do Bed Bug Shell Casings Look Like?